CMPUT404Group/CMPUT404-project-socialdistribution/README.md

 - This is how to run our webpage:
 ...

 - Also just for you!
-Check out [our user story page](https://github.com/CMPUT404Group/CMPUT404-project-socialdistribution/blob/master/UserStories.org) to see our progress with the usr stories!
-This page also includes the location to the test we have created to verify our work!
+Check out [our user story page](https://github.com/CMPUT404Group/CMPUT404-project-socialdistribution/wiki/User-Stories) to see our progress with the usr stories!
+This page also includes the location to the test we have created to verify our work.

 #Note